rgraue-1674915/internship-proposal/report.md

 </tbody>
 </table>

-The data started out in three seperate data tables hosted by mongoDB.
+The data started out in three separate data tables hosted by mongoDB.
 It was then brought into R using the mongoLite package, and turned into r dataframes, to begin the data analysis.
 Bare in mind that this is completely made up data.
-Meeaning that it in real world applications there would be tens of thousands of onjects with many more fields, allowing for much more complex analysis and solutions.
+Meaning that it in real world applications there would be tens of thousands of objects with many more fields, allowing for much more complex analysis and solutions.

 ## Analysis

-For this example we can look at very basic analysis for this infomration on sales.
+For this example we can look at very basic analysis for this information on sales.
 Such as the total number of sales, being 5.
 With 4 customers contributing a total of $330.95.

 We can then dive deeper into the data.
 For example a table bar chart of number of sales per item.